knowledgearcdotorg/jsolr-user-manual/developing_a_plugin.md

 ```

 ### Get the items for indexing
+When indexing for the first time or rebuilding the index after a purge, items need to be retrieved in bulk by \JSolr\Plugin's index method.

+The parent class \JSolr\Plugin expects items to be retrieved in a way that will not overburden Joomla! or the underlying database.
+This can be done by overriding the getItems method, which is passed some paging information to reduce load on the database.

+In most cases this can be done using an existing component's JModel implementation, which provides a getItems method for easy retrieval.

+To retrieve items, you will need to override two abstract methods:

+* **getTotal()** Gets the total number of items to index,
+* **getItems()** Gets the items for indexing.
+This is paged dependent on the parent class' indexing limits.

+Check out the JSolr - Content plugin for an example of [retrieving items using JModelLegacy](https://github.com/knowledgearcdotorg/jsolr/blob/master/plugins/jsolr/content/content.php#L29).

 ### Prepare the data for indexing
 Next you will need to specify the data that needs to be indexed.
 To do this, override \JSolr\Plugin's prepare method.